LCBecker/OutOfGrayscale/README.md

-# Getting Started with Create React App
+# Out of Grayscale

+A simple project to colorize SVGs using React and Chakra UI.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).